-How many times we wished to be able to contact someone without words… New company for scientific and military research plans to make the dream come true by giving us a possibility to send text or audio messages by thought.
-The technology of so-called synthetic telepathy is based on analyzing electrical activity of the brain using EEG.
+How many times we wished to be able to contact someone without words… New company for scientific and military research plans to make the dream come true by giving us a possibility to send a text or audio message by thought.
+The technology of so-called synthetic telepathy is based on analyzing the electrical activity of the brain using EEG.
 Similar technology is already commercially available and used in video games.

-“I believe that eventually this technology will become a new way of communicating.
+“I believe that eventually, this technology will become a new way of communicating.
 It will take too much work and time, but many commercial applications will be created,” says the project manager Mike D’Zmura.

 The main goal is to compose a message using, as D’Zmura calls it, “the little voice in our head”.
 The next step is to send this message to a particular person or object by thought.
 Once the message reaches the receiver, it can manifest as a text or voice message.

 Although the funding comes from the army, and originally it is intended for military use, D’Zmura believes that thought-based communication will revolutionize our daily life.

 One of the first areas of application of the communication by thought is the gaming world, says Paul Sajda of Columbia University.
 Commercially available devices are electroencephalographs and allow users to manage virtual objects by thought.
 One of the most important problems in the composition of messages is the way the electroencephalograph works, which is not very specific.